Haloren/Haloren/README.md

 <hr>

 <h2 align="center">
-⬇️🖒 If you'd like, you can check out my repos below 🖒⬇️
+⬇️If you'd like, you can check out my repos below⬇️
 </p>